-They slopped suddenly and stood as silent as tree-shadows, listening.
-There some way behind, but coming slow and clear down the lane. some way behind, but coming slow and clear down was a sound of hoofs in the lane, some way behind, but coming slow and clear down the wind.
+They stopped suddenly and stood as silent as tree-shadows, listening.
+There was a sound of hoofs in the lane, some way behind, but coming slow and clear down the wind.
 Quickly and quietly they slipped off the path, and ran into the deeper shade under the oak-trees.

-Don't let us go too far!' said Frodo.
+'Don't let us go too far!' said Frodo.
 'I don't want to be seen, but I want to see if it is another Black Rider.